Morris' Company of Rangers

 Morris' Company of Rangers (1789-1793) also referred to as the "Kanawha County Rangers" was a Ranger Company out of the newly established Kanawha County in 1789.
 From March to July 1789 the Kanawha County Rangers were under the command of Colonel George Clendenin until Clendenin was named as commander of the county militia by the Governor of Virginia.

+In a letter from Kanawha County Lieutenant George Clendenin dated May 6, 1789 to President George Washington, delivered by Beverley Randolph, Clendenin states that due to growing hostilities he deployed his company of Rangers and Scouts to hunt for the hostile Indians who recently killed four settlers.

 Captain John Morris assumed command of the unit where it became known as "Morris' Company of Ranger".
 The unit was called into federal service twice by the Secretary of War, General Henry Knox from May 1, 1791 until January 1, 1793 to fight and provide defense in the aftermath days of the American Revolution during the ratification process of the United States Bill of Rights, as well as the quelling Whiskey Rebellion and Indian Wars.

 Indian Wars

 During the Indian Wars, the Morris' Company of Rangers engaged in surveillance, and guerilla warfare against the Northwestern Confederacy tribes.
 The criteria to be a spy was: "must be composed of the inhabitance who Well Know the Woods and waters from the pint to Belville."
 The garrison, Fort Morris, was later known as Kelly's Post in the Kanawha Valley.
 On January 1, 1793 the unit had 97 soldiers in the Company.

 On December 22, 1792 the Virginia Militia reorganized all of the units in the newly established Virginia Counties and formed the 13th Brigade, Virginia Militia.
 In 1889 the State of West Virginia reorganized the State militia Brigade to become 2nd Regiment, West Virginia National Guard due to western-Virginia breaking off and becoming the state of West Virginia.
 The state was unable to reorganize officially due to the Civil War and aftermath thereof.
 In 1899, the Regiment was renamed the 2nd Infantry Regiment, West Virginia National Guard; and in 1917, it became the 150th Infantry Regiment, and in 2005 it underwent a new classification as the 150th Cavalry Regiment.